Finding Lit Reviews and Research Papers

 First, let's use some search tools that are specifically for psychology research.

 Click on the "Articles & More" icon on the Library website's home page, and scroll down the alphabetical list until you see "Psychology and Behavioral Sciences Collection" and "PsycINFO."
 These are two search tools that are - as their names suggest - specifically for searching academic literature in the psychology fields.
+PubMed (just a couple of links below) is also a good resource.
 You can access these search tools off-campus by entering your last name and COCC ID#.

 Now, before you jump in and start searching, let's review the difference between a literature review and a research paper.

 Research papers test a hypothesis.
 The researchers have developed an experiment of some kind to test something new or different, and they're reporting on the results.
 You can look for sections with headings like introduction, methods (how they set up and performed the research and what instruments they used), results (often with graphs and charts), and discussion/conclusion.
 You'll still see citations to other literature, and there may even be a literature review section, in which the authors explain how their new research relates to and extends on existing research, but don't be fooled - that doesn't make it a literature review!